kubernetes-sigs/cluster-api-provider-azure/docs/book/src/developers/development.md

 To use [Tilt](https://tilt.dev/) for a simplified development workflow, follow the [instructions](https://cluster-api.sigs.k8s.io/developer/tilt.html) in the cluster-api repo.
 The instructions will walk you through cloning the Cluster API (CAPI) repository and configuring Tilt to use `kind` to deploy the cluster api management components.

-> you may wish to checkout out the correct version of CAPI to match the [version used in CAPZ](go.mod)
+> you may wish to checkout out the correct version of CAPI to match the [version used in CAPZ][go.mod]

 Note that `tilt up` will be run from the `cluster-api repository` directory and the `tilt-settings.json` file will point back to the `cluster-api-provider-azure` repository directory.
 Any changes you make to the source code in `cluster-api` or `cluster-api-provider-azure` repositories will automatically redeployed to the `kind` cluster.